yosrend/supa-shots-plugins/README.md

-# 🎨 Supa Shots - AI-Powered Image Generator for Figma
+# ⚡️Supa Shots - AI-Powered Image Generator for Figma

 Transform your images into professional shots with AI.
 Generate multiple variations, angles, and styles directly in Figma.